 3. Investments.
-All contributions to the Custodial Account shall be invested and reinvested in full and fractional shares of one or more Funds.
-All such shares shall be held as book entry shares, and no physical shares or share certificate will be held in the Custodial Account.
-Such investments shall be made in such proportions and/ or in such amounts as Depositor from time to time in the Adoption Agreement or by other written or verbal notice to the Service Company (in such form as may be acceptable to the Service Company) may direct.
+All contributions to the Custodial Account shall be invested and reinvested in full and fractional shares of one or more Funds or Other Investments.
+All such shares shall be held as book entry shares, and no physical shares or share certificate will be held in the Custodial Account, unless the nature of the assets requires that they be held in physical form by Pershing, LLC.
+Such investments shall be made in such proportions and/or in such amounts as Depositor from time to time in the Adoption Agreement or by other written or verbal notice to the Service Company (in such form as may be acceptable to the Service Company) may direct.

-The Service Company shall be responsible for promptly transmitting all investment directions by the Depositor for the purchase or sale of shares of one or more Funds hereunder to the Funds' transfer agent for execution.
+The Service Company shall be responsible for promptly transmitting all investment directions by the Depositor for the purchase or sale of shares of one or more Funds or Other Investments hereunder to Pershing, LLC, for execution.
 However, if investment directions with respect to the investment of any contribution hereunder are not received from the Depositor as required or, if received, are unclear or incomplete in the opinion of the Service Company, the contribution will be invested in a Money Market Fund pending clarification or completion by the Depositor without liability for interest or for loss of income or appreciation.
-Contributions shall continue to be invested in such Money Market Fund unless subsequent contrary instructions, in a form acceptable to Service Company, to invest in another Fund are received by Service Company.
-If any other directions or other orders by the Depositor with respect to the sale or purchase of shares of one or more Funds are unclear or incomplete in the opinion of the Service Company, the Service Company will refrain from carrying out such investment directions or from executing any such sale or purchase, without liability for loss of income or for appreciation or depreciation of any asset, pending receipt of clarification or completion from the Depositor.
+Contributions shall continue to be invested in such Money Market Fund unless subsequent contrary instructions, in a form acceptable to Service Company, to invest in another Fund or Other Investment are received by Service Company.
+If any other directions or other orders by the Depositor with respect to the sale or purchase of shares of one or more Funds or Other Investments are unclear or incomplete in the opinion of the Service Company, the Service Company will refrain from carrying out such investment directions or from executing any such sale or purchase, without liability for loss of income or for appreciation or depreciation of any asset, pending receipt of clarification or completion from the Depositor.